ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 ## IBM Cloud Data Center availability
 {: #vc_planning-dc-availability}

 The vCenter Server deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.CloudDataCents_notm}} that meet the requirements.
-The following {{site.data.keyword.CloudDataCents_notm}} are available for vCenter Server deployment:
+The following {{site.data.keyword.CloudDataCents_notm}} are available for vCenter Server deployment.

+Cascade Lake {{site.data.keyword.baremetal_short}} are available on Multi-Zone Region
+{{site.data.keyword.CloudDataCents_notm}}.
+For more information, see [Multi-Zone Region (MZR) Overview ](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-multi-zone-region-mzr-overview).
+{:note}

 | {{site.data.keyword.CloudDataCent_notm}} | Location | Region | Server options |
 |:----------------------|:---------|:-------|:---------------|